meleu/my-notes/knowledge-gaps.md

 What the `nslookup` command does?

+OK, it "shows the DNS config", but I want the details.
+I want to be able to explain it like using the Feynman Technique.

 [Note: I remember the "TCP/IP Illustrated" book explains it very well and with practical examples.]

+## SSH

+How SSH public and private keys work?